AmirArdroudi/AmirArdroudi.github.io/content/projects/fun-climb.md

 ---

-Fun Climb is an arcade mobile game, developed by our small team of students in our University (University of Tabriz).
+Fun Climb is an arcade mobile game, developed by our small team of students in our university (University of Tabriz).
 It's a fun endless game that consists of various skins, upgrades, and unlockables.
 In this game, players control the character with gyroscope and climb using color-shifting buttons.
 A few of my friends and I presented this game as our bachelor degree's project.